yakimka/picodi/README.md

 async def main():
-    # Initialize resources on the application startup.
+    # Initialize dependencies on the application startup.
 This will create the
     #   httpx.AsyncClient instance and cache it for later use.
 Thereby, the same
     #   client will be reused for all requests.
 This is important for connection
     #   pooling and performance.